andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/displaying-data-with-nsfetchedresultscontroller-and-swift.md

 ### AppDelegate.swift

 There's one final thing we need to do in order to get things rolling.
-In the [&#8220;maintain NSManagedObjectContext instance reference&#8221;][11] section of this post, I mentioned the strategy for assigning the `NSManagedObjectContext` instance in the `MainViewController`.
+In the ["maintain NSManagedObjectContext instance reference&#8221;][11] section of this post, I mentioned the strategy for assigning the `NSManagedObjectContext` instance in the `MainViewController`.
 Here's how I do it:

 ```swift
 class AppDelegate: UIResponder, UIApplicationDelegate {